 3. A GoFundMe Page Has Already Raised Over $230,000 for the Church

-J. Blair Reeves Jr. has already launched a GoFundMe page and hopes to raise $10,000.
+J. Blair Reeves Jr. launched a GoFundMe page and hopes to raise $10,000.
 In the first two hours, 18 people donated $630 to the church.
 By November 6, the campaign raised $237,578 for the church.

 The animus of this election cycle combined with the potent racial history of burning black churches as a political symbol makes this event something we must not ignore.
 Only two weeks ago, the internet came together to help repair a North Carolina GOP field office that had been burned by thugs.
 Justice demands we do the same now.
 More details as they are available.
 Can we do this?
 Can we help show the world, the country, and most importantly, the churchgoers of Hopewell Baptist that we, as a society, are better than this?